Hello! Click on one of our members below to chat on Whatsapp

 With the increase in sightings came interest from explorers.
 In 1927, the Peruvian archaeologist Toribio Mejía Xesspe stumbled across the Nazca Lines on foot.
 This inspired him to spend years studying the lines and eventually report on his findings at a 1939 conference in Lima.

 Paul Kosok, an American historian, was the first foreign scholar to study the geoglyphs.
 He was investigating the theory that the strange carvings were used as irrigation pipes by the Nazcas.
 Having taken to the skies, he noticed that some of the lines actually resembled a bird.
 This discovery led to extensive research into why the ancient Nazca people had gone to such lengths to create these fascinating carvings.
-More scholars joined the search, which led to the rise of several theories about how the Nasza lines came to be and what they were used for.

 A popular theory relates to celestial bodies and where they rise on significant dates.
 Many believe that the Nazca Lines point to where these constellations will rise on important days to the Nazca people.
-This theory is also supported by the unusually elongated skulls that were found here.

 Prof. Kosak investigated the theory that the mysterious carvings may have been used as irrigation systems to boost agricultural output in the middle of the vast desert.
 Some archaeologists have also theorized that the carvings may have been a way of worshiping the gods in return for water from the mountains.

 Some theories are definitely more obscure than others and there is no definite answer as to the origins of the Nazca Lines.
-However, if you consider how advanced this civilization was for its time, it´s not difficult to fathomed that this civilization were more than capable of drawing their own lines for whatever reason.
+However, if you consider how advanced this civilization was for its time, it´s not difficult to fathom that this civilization were more than capable of drawing their own lines for whatever reason.
 The Nazca and Paracas civilization are responsible for developing a very sophisticated water irrigation system, building pyramids and designing the most intricate and colorful pottery of the time.

 Nazca is located in the Ica desert, about a 6 or 7 hour drive from the capital and a short 3 hour drive form Huacachina.
 Unfortunately there are no trains or planes to Nazca, meaning the only way to reach the fascinating geoglyphs is by road.